 The format directives in this example produce an alternative layout for the Search Results page.
 Rather than being in a table, entries are list items.

-Figure 3 shows the Search Results page containing the results of a search on the surname 'Smith'.
+The following screenshot shows the Search Results page containing the results of a search on the surname 'Smith'.